pdm-project/pdm-backend/CONTRIBUTING.md

 $ pre-commit run --all-files
 ```

-PDM uses `black` coding style and `isort` for sorting import statements, if you are not following them,
+PDM uses `ruff` for code style and linting, if you are not following its
-the CI will fail and your Pull Request will not be merged.
+suggestions, the CI will fail and your Pull Request will not be merged.